 Nerve Pain in the Neck: Symptoms, Causes, and Treatment

-Nerve pain in the neck, also known as cervical radiculopathy, is a condition where a nerve in the neck becomes irritated or compressed.
+Neck pain, also known as cervical radiculopathy, is a condition in which a nerve in the neck becomes irritated or pinched.
 This can cause pain and other symptoms that radiate from the neck.
-Nerve pain in the neck is characterized by a burning or aching sensation that often worsens with movement and can significantly affect quality of life.
+Neck pain is characterized by a burning or tingling sensation that is often aggravated by movement and can significantly affect quality of life.

-Symptoms of Nerve Pain in the Neck
+Symptoms of nerve pain in the neck

 Common symptoms include: